 It's the mid-noughties.
 James Bond had lost all credibility thanks to an invisible car, Denise Richards, Halle Berry, naff jokes, and Lee Tamahori directing an overaged and overweight Pierce Brosnan surfing a CGI tsunami.

 While Die Another Day had done exceptionally well at the box office, the series was in serious need of an overhaul to save it from further embarrassment.

 It was time to revert to the books, as per Cubby Broccoli's advice to his daughter, Barbara, who took control of the franchise when he passed:

 "Whenever you're stuck, go back to Ian Fleming".

 After the debacle that is Die Another Day, Barbara decided to do just that.
 In 2002's James Bond: A BAFTA Tribute, Brosnan confirmed to the world she'd invited him back for a fifth Bond film, and he'd accepted.

 Quentin Tarantino expressed his desire to make Ian Fleming's Casino Royale.
 It would be a black-and-white film set in the 1950s and with Brosnan, who Tarantino considered "the best Bond".

 It would have been the safe bet to stick with Brosnan.
 The audience at large adored him, and he was an enormous cash cow.
 Yet, rumours began to surface that the Broz demanded too much money to return, and Bond moguls Broccoli and Michael G. Wilson wanted a younger actor.
 Internet chatrooms were rife: Was Broz's time as 007 up?

-In 2004, Brosnan confirmed that Bond was “another lifetime behind me”, yet “went out on a high”.
-I think you’d need to be extremely high to state that Die Another Day was a high — but each to their own.
+In 2004, Brosnan confirmed Bond was "another lifetime behind me" yet "went out on a high".
+You'd need to be extremely high to state Die Another Day was a high — but each to their own.

 "I was in the Bahamas, working on a movie called After the Sunset, and my agents called me up and said: